kelvintaywl-cci/default-branches-explore/README.md

 ]
 ```

-NOTE: this will be a PR from my-first-pr (not a default branch) onto edge100 (default branch)
+NOTE: this will be from edge25 (another default branch)